 With over 17,000 new cases each year and survival rates rising, more than 111,000 people are living with and beyond cancer.

-But the psychological and social impact remains profound, especially in deprived areas where support is harder to reach.
+However, the psychological and social impact continues to be significant, particularly in more deprived areas where access to support can be limited.

 | Cheshire and Merseyside Cancer Alliance Data | |